-When it comes to making your coffee at home, you seem to start accumulating equipment once you get into it.
-You start out buying ground coffee from the supermarket and a french press.
-Before you know it, you’ve got an expensive hobby, wanting different brewers, a timer, some scales, and probably even a decent coffee grinder.
+When it comes to making your coffee at home, you seem to start accumulating equipment once you get into it including a scale and coffee grinder.

 But, here’s the question.
-Which do you weigh; your coffee beans or your coffee grounds?
-You’re weighing your coffee (and presumably water) because you have a brew recipe (another big tick).
-But what came first was the chicken or the egg, or in this case – the weighing or the grinding.
+Which do you weigh; your whole bean coffee or your coffee grounds?
+You’re weighing your coffee (and presumably water) because you have a brew recipe.
+But what came first; the chicken or the egg, or in this case – the weighing or the grinding.

 Do you weigh coffee before or after grinding?
 If you’re doing things correctly, both.
-You need to weigh the coffee before grinding it, so you’re only using the amount you need.
+Weigh the coffee before grinding it, so you’re only using the amount you need.
 Once it’s ground, you should then recheck the weight, as some grinders retain a bit of coffee, or worse, there was a bit of old coffee left in your grinder, and you have too much.

 This post will be for those who want to get their coffee just right.
 When paying attention to the small details, you’re rewarded with an even more delicious cup of coffee.